CruzNestor/flutter_signin_firebase/README.md

 # Sign in with Firebase Auth
-Application developed with Clean Architecture. see a demo [here](https://cruznestor.github.io/flutter_signin_firebase_page/)
+Application developed with Clean Architecture.
+Watch a [demo](https://cruznestor.github.io/flutter_signin_firebase_page/)

 **Note**: You must create your own "lib/firebase_options.dart" file, See how to create it in the [official documentation](https://firebase.google.com/docs/flutter/setup?hl=es-419&platform=android).